-An atrial septal defect is a hole in the wall between the two upper chambers (right and left atriums) of the heart.
+An atrial septal defect is a hole in the wall between the 2 upper chambers (right and left atriums) of the heart.
 Open heart surgery can close the hole.
 The hole may be stitched shut, patched over, or plugged with a device.
+In about 6 months, the heart tissue will grow over the sutures or patch.

 Copyright © Nucleus Medical Media, Inc.